 How to Fix:

-Using a fungicide made from copper can get rid of this leaf blight.
+To fix Fungal leaf blight, use a fungicide made from copper is the best treatment for this problem.
 It should be sprayed every week in the rainy season or other days you can pour in every 2 weeks.
 It can be used after you detect any such problem.

 Also Experts believe that you need to pour water on roots not in Leaves it will help the plant to not get any of this issue in the first place.